1byteword/barn/README.md

 ## About

-Barn is a CLI tool for managing tokenization and detokenization of data through a simple HTTP API server.
-It provides a convenient way to tokenize data and later retrieve the original data using unique tokens.
+Barn is a CLI tool that not only manages tokenization and detokenization of data but also securely encrypts and decrypts data using a robust cryptographic approach with the XChaCha20Poly1305 algorithm.
+This Rust-based HTTP API server offers an effective way to encrypt data and securely store it, allowing for the retrieval of the original data using unique keys.

 ## Installation